scrtlabs/SecretNetwork/docs/dev/setup-sgx.md

 # Hardware

-TODO
+1. Go to your BIOS menu.
+2. Enable SGX (Software controlled is not enough)
+3. Disable Secure Boot

 # Software

+First, make sure you have rust installed: https://www.rust-lang.org/tools/install

-This script was tested on Ubuntu 20.04 with SGX driver/sdk version 2.9 intended for Ubuntu 18.04:
+Then you can use this script (or run the commands one-by-one), which was tested on Ubuntu 20.04 with SGX driver/sdk version 2.9 intended for Ubuntu 18.04:

 ```bash
 echo "\n\n#######################################"